Focus Area: Ethical Frameworks

 - Develop educational tools and resources for participants that respect health literacy principles and enhance comprehension of data sharing

 - May 2014 – Retrospective analysis of data sharing language in informed consent forms completed

 - September 2014 – Drafts of the DUA template and informed consent language completed

 - March 2015 – Revised drafts of DUA template and informed consent forms (for studies with external sponsors and studies without external sponsors released)

-- June 2017- MRCT Center receives grant from Patient-Centered Outcomes Research Institute to develop standard, patient-centric language on data sharing for Informed Consent Forms as part of the Open Science Pilot Project
+- June 2017- MRCT Center receives grant from Patient-Centered Outcomes Research Institute (PCORI) to develop standard, patient-centric language on data sharing for Informed Consent Forms as part of the Open Science Pilot Project

 - February 2018 – MRCT Center delivers template Data Contributor Agreement (DCA), Data Use Agreement (DUA), and Data Sharing Section of an Informed Consent Form (ICF) to PCORI for distribution amongst awardees

 Project Coordinator: Emily Statham